remyoudompheng/pyroclastic/README.md

   This requires read/writes to large memory buffer, making the sieve much slower.
   It can be faster (depending on hardware) for discriminant above 400 bits

+Cofactorization is handled using CPU only, using the FLINT library, which may create a bottleneck on hosts with a small CPU and a large GPU.
+If the Python bindings to `yamaquasi` (module `pymqs`) is found in the Python environment, it will be used
+instead: it usually results in lower CPU usage.

 The sparse matrix-vector product has multiple implementations:

 * a "naïve" kernel with multiple variants (single modulus, big modulus, multiple moduli),